DU-Bii/module-6-Integrative-Bioinformatics/2020/session4/README.md

 No background is required, please interact between participants and with teacher/helper.

 ## Agenda
-This session is planned for 3 hours with the following agenda:
+This session is planned Tuesday, the 9th of May at 14h, for 3 hours with the following agenda:
  - 14h-15h: introduction and applications of Knowledge Graphs for Life Sciences
  - 15h-16h: RDF and SPARQL
  - 16h-17h: LS ontologies and application in the context gene regulation networks